HINTS!

 8. Capacitors...what is recapping REALLY about?
 What do you REALLY need to know?
 Hype versus truth, ...etc.

-If the capacity value DEcreases, which is quite common with aged electrolytic capacitors, the effect varies, depending on the circuit and amount of decrease in capacitance.
+If the capacity value DEcreases, which is quite common with aged electrolytic capacitors (and, somewhat with non-electrolytic), the effect varies, depending on the circuit and amount of decrease in capacitance.
 If located in the power supply, constant 60 or 120 Hertz (cycles-per-second) HUM will is likely to happen, usually not, or minimally, affected by a volume or gain control.
-If in certain circuit positions, the BASS response may seriously degrade.
+If in certain circuits, the BASS response may seriously degrade.
 Seldom is an electrolytic capacitor minor failure going to affect the treble response...but it CAN happen.

 Old style 'paper' or 'wax' capacitors (all have been used in vacuum tube equipment AND transistor equipment) have a rather serious tendency to fail by their 'equivalent series resistance' ....decreasing to the point that the circuit will fail to work properly.
 These aged capacitors will act like there is a resistor wired across the capacitor's two leads.
 We almost never replace these types of capacitors with the original design types, unless so requested.